Digital Health Gold Rush–Implications for Pharma

 This forced adoption has left a positive legacy:

-1. Mindsets of Clinicians
+- Mindsets of Clinicians

 A representative marker of change is seen in the US where 83% of surveyed US Physicians are now more comfortable using digital health technologies than prior to Covid2.
 Similarly, UK clinicians surveyed by the British Medical Association where 88% stated they wanted to stay with remote consultations in the future.
 Clinicians are now moving the focus towards sustaining this change, examining digitized care delivery to glean the best of it to carry forwards.
-Beyond a simple channel shift, clinicians are learning to refine the timing and nature of their interactions with patients.
+Beyond a simple channel shift, clinicians are learning to refine the timing and nature of their interactions with patients. - Experience of Patients

 Given historical trends towards consumerisation of care delivery its perhaps not surprising that most patients have welcomed the use of 21st century technology in the delivery of care.
-Typical of this is one survey where 94% of people who sampled telehealth for the first time during the pandemic reported ease and convenience and where open to other modes of virtual care, such as remote monitoring3.
+Typical of this is one survey where 94% of people who sampled telehealth for the first time during the pandemic reported ease and convenience and where open to other modes of virtual care, such as remote monitoring3. - Efficiency of Service Delivery

 Efficiency viewed from a system perspective has been a key driver towards digital health adoption.
 Reduced reliance on physical premises, throughput of care delivery, requirements for patients to be more self-reliant were all accelerated during the pandemic.
 Covid has of course also created a large backlog of care not delivered.
-Here the role of Digital Health solutions to support remote diagnosis and care delivery will feature heavily in provider recovery plans around the world.
+Here the role of Digital Health solutions to support remote diagnosis and care delivery will feature heavily in provider recovery plans around the world. - Personalized Medicine

 Covid has driven accelerated adoption of digital health technology by patients, care givers and clinicians, further opening the door to personalized medicine, where data generated by patients can be used to provide a much more granular view of their health.
 This comes with the challenge for clinical teams of processing large amounts of new data remotely captured from patients.
 Ecosystems of tools are now being used, notably in diabetes and asthma management of patient solution sets (apps, wearables, connected devices) and clinician dashboards to prioritize interventions and support individualized treatment plans.